IBMDeveloperUK/Containers-101/4_Working_with_persistence/README.md

 ## Test the persistence change

-Let's stop and remove all containers so we can be confident that we can start from a clean Docker environment and still use persisted data:
+Let's stop and remove all containers so we can be confident that we can start from a clean Docker environment and still use our persisted data in our local data volumes:

 `docker stop $(docker ps -aq)`

 This command stops all containers on the Docker host.
 The nested Docker command lists all the container on the host by Id.
 We can then remove all the containers:

-`docker rm -v $(docker ps -aq)`
+`docker rm $(docker ps -aq)`

-The `-v` flag ensures that the volumes associated with the containers will be removed also.
-Now we can run the same command is before to run the containers along with the volumes:
+Now we can run the same command as before to run the containers along with the volumes:

-`docker run --name=mysql-persist -d -v /tmp/mysql:/var/lib/mysql -v /tmp/schema:/tmp/schema bob/mysql-server`
+`docker run --name=mysql-persist -d -v mysql-data:/var/lib/mysql -v mysql-schema:/tmp/schema <username>/mysql-server`

-NOTE: As before, remember to change the username `bob` for your username.
+NOTE: As before, remember to replace the username `<username>` with the username you tagged the image with.
 We can then login to MySQL:

 `docker exec -it mysql-persist mysql -u root -p`